 '''

 UPDATE CONTAINERS(sales.customers) ctab

 SET ctab.city_name='MIAMI'

+WHERE ctab.CON_ID IN(7,8) AND

+CUSTOMER ID=3425;

 '''

-'''

-WHERE ctab.CON_ID IN(7,8) AND CUSTOMER ID=3425;

-'''

-The values specified for the CON_ID in the WHERE clause must be for containers in the current application container.
+The values specified for the CON\ID in the WHERE clause must be for containers in the current application container.

 You can specify default target containers for DML operations.
-If a DML statement does not specify values for the CON_ID in the WHERE clause, then the target containers of the DML operation are those specified in the database property CONTAINERS DEFAULT TARGET in the application root.
-When issued in an application
+If a DML statement does not specify values for the CON\ID in the WHERE clause, then the target containers of the DML operation are those specified in the database property CONTAINERS\DEFAULT\TARGET in the application root.

-CONTAINERS_DEFAULT_TARGET in the application root.
 When issued in an application root, the following DML statement modifies the default target containers for the application container: